 Commercial-oriented Agriculture and Tourism

-At the same time, the tourism component of Ngoma’s vision derives from its natural and cultural endowments, which include the scenic lakes of Mugesera, Sake, and Birira, and the unique rock formation above Nasho in Rukira Sector.
+At the same time, the tourism component in Ngoma District derives from its natural and cultural endowments, which include the scenic lakes of Mugesera, Sake, and Birira, and the unique rock formation in the junction of Ngoma, Kirehe and Kayonza (above Nasho) in Rukira Sector.
 These assets offer significant potential for eco-tourism, cultural exploration, and recreation.
 The district’s strategic location enhances its accessibility, making it a potential gateway for visitors traveling within the Eastern Province and beyond.
 By integrating agriculture and tourism, Ngoma aims to foster mutually reinforcing sectors where agricultural products support tourism experiences, such as agro-tourism and local cuisine, while tourism creates new markets and visibility for local producers.
-Together, these dynamics embody Ngoma’s aspiration to become a vibrant, commercially oriented, and sustainable economic hub driven by agriculture and tourism.
+Together, these dynamics embody Ngoma District aspiration to become a vibrant, commercially oriented, and sustainable economic hub driven by agriculture and tourism.

 5. Population Projection